 A mulit fuel stove with a grate will also have a "Riddler" to shake the grate and keep it clear so air can flow through it.pp

 Burning wood efficiently and correctly produces little ash; perhaps 1-3% by weight.
 Coal produces much more; closer to 6-7% and so most multi-fuel stoves are fitted with a removable ash pan.

 Multi-Fuel vs Wood Burning Stoves

-It can be quite a big debate but here are just some of the (alleged) pros and cons:
+It can be quite a big debate but here are just some of the (alleged) pros and cons of the two types: